THE WAR OF THE SPANISH SUCCESSION AS A WORD GAME Part One

 (Praia as the Baie de la Plage may be found in the jumbled letters of the Second Couplet.
 Santiago may be found in the jumbled letters of Line 3.
 Ribiera Grande is available from the letters of the Second Couplet.
 Cap Vert is in the First Couplet.
 Santo Antão is Anton le Grand who is described that way in French to differentiate him from a plentitude of Saint Anthonys: Anton le Grand is in both the First and Second Couplets separately and simultaneously.)

 Alternatively ‘Caspre’ could be the historic Aragonese town of Caspe (Caspolinos in Spanish), linked by road to Barcelona.
 The French-Spanish army at the Battle of Villaviciosa in December 1710 was led by Louis Joseph Bourbon the Duke of Vendome and Philip V of Spain.
 The Austrian forces retreated and were pursued by cavalry reducing them down to a few thousand by the time they reached Barcelona, a city under the authority of Archduke Charles of Austria, in January 1711.
 A political map of Spain at the time would have shown Barcelona and a few other Austrian-held places to be like isolated islands.
+In 1712 the fleet of Austria failed to seize the isle of Elba from the Spanish.

 The jumbled letters of Bataille de Villaviciosa (with a duplicated letter ‘v’) and Louis Joseph Bourbon duc de Vendome are available separately from the letters of the quatrain as a whole.